Digital-Defiance/BrightChain-old/README.md

 # Eventually
 * CLR dApps & Digital Contracts
+* Hope to provide a low-overhead digital contract / dApp ecosystem based on the CIL/CLR, without the computational overhead of traditional blockchain, making use of the efficiencies of Brightnet Blockstores and still benefitting from the power of blockchain like properties.

 # Disclaimers
 * This project is still pre-Alpha and is not suitable nor warranted for any level of fitness or function.